(lee voe loo koe VOR in)

 For colorectal cancer: Levoleucovorin has also been administered (off-label administration rate) as IV infusion over 2 hours (Comella 2000; Tournigand 2006).

 Lyophilized powder: Prior to reconstitution, store intact vials at 25°C (77°F); excursions permitted from 15°C to 30°C (59°F to 86°F).
 Protect from light.
-Initial reconstituted solution in the vial may be stored for 12 hours at room temperature.
-Solutions further diluted for infusion in NS are stable for 12 hours at room temperature.
+Initial reconstituted solution in the vial may be stored for 12 hours (50 mg vial) or 24 hours (175 mg vial) at room temperature.
+Solutions further diluted for infusion in NS are stable for 12 hours (50 mg vial) or 24 hours (175 mg vial) at room temperature.
+Storage times may vary based on manufacturer and/or product; refer to manufacturer’s labeling.
 Solutions further diluted for infusion in D5W are stable for 4 hours at room temperature.

 Injection solution: Store intact vials between 2°C and 8°C (36°F and 46°F).
 Protect from light.
 Store in carton until contents are used.
 Solutions further diluted for infusion in NS or D5W are stable for up to 4 hours at room temperature.